Newell, California: Sierra Cascade

-In 2006, Modoc County’s largest grower, Sierra Cascade, was sued by laborers brought to California from Mexico via the H2A contract labor program over poor housing and living conditions.
+In 2006, Modoc County's largest grower, Sierra Cascade, was sued by laborers brought to California from Mexico via the H2A contract labor program over poor housing and living conditions.
 The H2A program requires growers to provide housing to workers.
 Sierra Cascade housed their workers in a warehouse on the county fairgrounds.
 One former worker recalls the grim conditions, “During the first two weeks, on many occasions, we would have a cup of coffee for breakfast, a small portion of greasy tough meat with rice for lunch, and cereal, coffee and bread with jelly for dinner.”
 In the warehouse, couples and single men and women alike were all held openly together, despite promises of family quarters.
 The workers were tasked with trimming the roots of strawberry seedlings.
 Their contracts specified they’d be required to process upwards of 1,000 plants per hour.
 If a worker failed to meet their quota, Sierra Cascade would fire them and put them on a bus back to Mexico.
 Some workers still failed to meet their quota despite working through their breaks.
 A state court judge later ruled that the production quotas were legal.

+Transportation

+Tulelake Municipal Airport is in the CDP.